denten-books/plain-text/4-format.md

 the dynamics of boredom, fatigue, focus, attention, and desire.
 Supervised training algorithms use our collective philological output---tagging and commenting---to learn how to sort information autonomously and to curate content that better suits our predilections.
-Deep neural networks artificially mimic the brain to build models of human behavior.
+Deep neural networks mimic the brain to build models of human behavior.
 These models are notoriously difficult to interpret, as they are not meant for human comprehension [@andrews_survey_1995; @karim_x-trepan:_2015].
-A vast archive of literature by machines and for machines thus supports the corpus of human-readable texts.
+A vast archive of literature by machines and for machines thus supports the corpus of human-compatible texts.

 Despite its formative impact on the practices of comprehension, code---the programmatic sign---does not often figure in our theories of meaning making.